clelandlab/quick/docs/Tutorials/mercator.md

 ### Syntax Sugar

-The execution steps can also be writen as an array in Mercator protocol, for example:
+The execution steps can also be written as an array in Mercator protocol, for example:

 ```yaml
 steps: